*U.S. History 1 HON, ACC, CP, MOD, PR

 Provides at-risk students with the skills needed to experience greater success both in school, in life and in the workplace.
 Emphasis on helping students build a positive self-image by learning to accept responsibility for their actions, understanding the effect their actions will have on others, and learning to build positive relationships based on effective communication.
 Available through the Child Study Team.

 SEMESTERIZED SOCIAL STUDIES ELECTIVES

 American Minorities ACC

 The lifestyles and attitudes of minority groups in America are compared and contrasted.
 Attention is given to social issues and the emerging roles of minorities in diverse communities.

 Students in this semester class will be able to critically analyze a variety of gender based, contemporary social issues and be able to formulate and articulate opinions on these topics.
 A large emphasis is based on discussion and examining various viewpoints of each issue.

 Examines and addresses the basic rights and freedoms of American citizens, as well as issues of discrimination and criminal law.
 General course content outlines the history and development of the Constitution and the Bill of Rights.
 Selected Supreme Court decisions from 1803 to current time will be analyzed and discussed in a historical perspective and how they apply to current situations.

 Financial Literacy ACC

 This course will teach key economic principles that are necessary to properly prepare students for personal and civic financial literacy and to interact in the global community.
 This course fulfills the personal financial literacy requirement for graduation.
-This course is currently under revision.
-Upon Board approval the description of the course will be modified to align with the revised curriculum and current New Jersey Student Learning Standards.

 Modern United States Wars ACC